NFDI4BIOIMAGE/training/_sources/readme.md

 We trace download statistics of some Microscopy / Research Data Management / BioImage Analysis records on [zenodo.org](https://zenodo.org).
 These were the three most downloaded records recently observed.

-1. [Bio-image Data Science Lectures @ Uni Leipzig / ScaDS.AI](https://zenodo.org/records/12623730) by "Haase, Robert" (140 downloads), licensed [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/)
+1. [Bio-image Data Science Lectures 2025 @ Uni Leipzig / ScaDS.AI](https://zenodo.org/records/15546497) by "Haase, Robert" (243 downloads), licensed [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/)

-2. [DALIA Interchange Format](https://zenodo.org/records/11521029) by "Geiger, Jonathan and Steiner, Petra and Desouki, Abdelmoneim Amer and Lange, Frank" (86 downloads), licensed [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/)
+2. [Research Data Management Seminar - Slides](https://zenodo.org/record/6602101) by "Della Chiesa, Stefano" (97 downloads), licensed [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/)

-3. [Train-the-Trainer Concept on Research Data Management](https://zenodo.org/record/4071471) by "Biernacka, Katarzyna and Bierwirth, Maik and Buchholz, Petra and Dolzycka, Dominika and Helbig, Kerstin and Neumann, Janna and Odebrecht, Carolin and Wiljes, Cord and Wuttke, Ulrike" (81 downloads), licensed [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/)
+3. [Insights and Impact From Five Cycles of Essential Open Source Software for Science](https://zenodo.org/records/11201216) by "Hertweck, Kate and Strasser, Carly and Taraborelli, Dario" (47 downloads), licensed [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/)

 ## How to use this resource